stuycs-gh-classrooms/nxtm-p00-pd10-physically-in-active/README.md

 ## Phase 0: Force Selection, Analysis & Plan
 ----------

-#### Custom Force: NAME OF YOUR FORCE (mayube electrostatic force and we make a separate class that would have electromagnetic forces. maybe an alien force thats abducting the ball from a UFO. or a chaos force that randomly makes the balls dart.)
+#### Custom Force: NAME OF YOUR FORCE (mayube electrostatic force and we make a separate class that would have electromagnetic forces (coulombs law))
 ### Forumla (will include radius and mass
 What is the formula for your force?
 Including descriptions/definitions for the symbols.
 (You may include a picture of the formula if it is not easily typed.)